ChaitanyaNaiduS/OpenWrt-Based-Smart-Home-Gateway/README.md

 ## Notes About Wi-Fi

 Physical dual-band radios are not available in this VM lab.
-For demos, the segmented networks still exist as if they were separate SSIDs:
+The segmented networks still exist as if they were separate SSIDs:

 - `Trusted-5G` -> VLAN 10
 - `IoT-2G` -> VLAN 20